Veterinary Studies (Veterinary Clinical Studies, Veterinary Clinical Trials)

 Target Animal Safety Studies (TASS) – These studies are intended to assess the safety of a veterinary drug, veterinary biologic, or other veterinary product in the target species.
 Target species refers to the species in which the product is intended to be given, such as a dog, cat, horse, etc. Depending on the regulatory requirements, target animal safety studies may require dose escalation to gain a better understanding of investigational veterinary product tolerance.
 Target animal safety studies may be performed by contract research organizations.
 In certain situations, veterinary safety studies can also be performed in the field setting.

-Target Animal Efficacy Studies (TAES) – Target animal efficacy studies are those conducted in the target species to establish efficacy.
-These studies are normally conducted under Good Clinical Practice (GCP) conditions and used in support of substantial evidence of efficacy.
+Target Animal Effectiveness Studies (TAES) – Target animal effectiveness studies are those conducted in the target species to establish efficacy (effectiveness).
+These studies are normally conducted under Good Clinical Practice (GCP) conditions and used in support of substantial evidence of effectiveness.
 GCP should be conducted based on the the International Cooperation on Harmonisation of Technical Requirements for Registration of Veterinary Medicinal Products (VICH) VICH GL9- Good Clinical Practice (PDF – 356KB).